SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 Adding a Task

-To add a new Task, click the "+" button at the top-left of the Task list screen.
+To add a new Task, click the **+** button at the top-left of the Task list screen.
 Fill in all required fields and add any additional information necessary under the **Description section** if desired.

-The user listed in the "Assigned to" field will be the user responsible for completing the task.
+The user listed in the **Assigned to** field will be the user responsible for completing the task.

-The field titled "Effort" should be the number of hours estimated to complete the Task.
+The field titled **Effort** should be the number of hours estimated to complete the Task.
 As the Task is updated by the Assignee, this field should be changed to reflect the actual number of hours that were required to complete the Task.
 This number will be used to provide Task